 You’re loved when you say yes.
 You’re not so loved when you say no (at least in the short term…read on).

 Fortunately, competent business leaders aren’t looking for love.
-Those kind of leaders run for public office.
+Those kinds of leaders run for public office.

 Looking to be loved?
 Say yes.
 Looking to win?
 Say no.

 I think therein lies the challenge, people want to be loved, (or even just liked) and leaders are people too.
 But great leaders must say no, to nearly everything, every day.
 They must say no to people they like, hired, promoted, admire and have confidence in.
 They must say no to those same people’s dreams, pet projects, personal passions and legacies, and many other seemingly logical and emotional pleas.

 Disciplined leaders summon the stamina to listen….validate, and then say no. And also explain why.